micahstubbs/mapd-stardust/02/README.md

-now let's get the data from mapd-core running locally
+now let's get the data from mapd-core running in the cloud

 ---